 Note: Consultation and notification requirements depend on the relevant council, state or territory planning laws and policies applicable to the specific development at the specific location.

-If you remain dissatisfied with the outcome of the public consultation process, you are able to lodge a formal complaint to the carrier or the carrier’s authorised representative as per Clause 11 of the Code.
+If you remain dissatisfied with the outcome of the public consultation process, you are able to lodge a formal complaint to the carrier or the carrier’s authorised representative under clause 9 of the Code.

-If you believe the carrier has contravened certain clause(s) of the Code, you are then able to lodge a formal objection to the ACMA.
+If you believe the carrier has contravened certain clause(s) of the Code, you may make a complaint to the ACMA.

-Please see the how to submit an objection webpage for more information.
+Please see the how to submit a complaint web page for more information.